danthegoodman1/ScyllaRepairAutomation/README.md

 ## How to run this

-You can run this manually on some interval, set up a cron job, a kubernetes job per-cluster, etc. You will want to run this every 7 days (by default, change according to your settings).
+You can run this manually on some interval, set up a cron job, a kubernetes job, etc. You will want to run this every 7 days (by default, change according to your settings).

 ## Go Version